yatinghan/yatinghan.github.io/about.md

 For a list of classes I took every semester, check out [this post]({% post_url 2021-01-14-undergrad-courses %}).

 ## Work

+### Current: Software Engineer at DoorDash
+I am in the Payin team at DoorDash since June 2022.
+Prior, I worked on Revenue Platform team for about 11 months.

 ### Teaching Assistant
 I was a 5-time TA for [a major CS course](https://www.cs.cmu.edu/~15122/) at CMU, from Spring 2019 to Fall 2020.
 The instrustors are [Iliano Cervesato](https://www.cs.cmu.edu/~iliano/) and [Dilsun Kaynar](http://www.cs.cmu.edu/~dilsun/).
 The course is required for all SCS and ECE students and a few other majors as well.
 It teaches data structures and algorithms.